 Position Information Are you a skilled Behavioral Health professional with a passion for helping others?

-Join the Department of Health Services as a Behavioral Health Clinician Intern!Starting Salary up to $41.08/hour plus a cash allowance of approximately $3.45/hour* Plus, an additional $1.15/hour bilingual premium for bilingual assignments. **
+Join the Department of Health Services as a Behavioral Health Clinician!Starting Salary up to $46.21/hour plus a cash allowance of approximately $3.45/hour* Plus, an additional $1.15/hour bilingual premium for bilingual assignments. **

-positions on the Mobile Support Team and in other behavioral health programs.
-Note: These positions may also be filled by Behavioral Health Clinicians, for which there is a separate, concurrent recruitment intended for individuals who are already licensed by the Board of Behavioral Sciences or Board of Psychology.
+positions on the Mobile Support Team as well as in other behavioral health programs.
+Note: These positions may also be filled by Behavioral Health Clinician Interns, for which there is a separate, concurrent recruitment intended for individuals who are registered with the Board of Behavioral Sciences but who are not yet licensed.

-In addition to the required registration, the ideal candidates for these position will:
+In addition to the required professional licensure, the ideal candidates for these positions will:

 What We Offer

 - Work well as part of a multi-disciplinary team

 - Possess the ability to multi-task and set priorities independently and understand when to seek supervision and consultation